SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v2.3
+- Updated to easily add new model background colors
+  - The default color has been changed
 - Refactor the base model background color logic
   - Changed variable names in Settings
   - If you have changed the background color, you will need to reconfigure it